nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </p>

 ###### Remove vs "Delete"
 You might notice that there is an interchanging of the words Remove and Delete which seem to suggest the same thing.
-However, they do have some slight difference in connotation.<br>
+However, they do have some slight difference in connotations.<br>
 * Remove: removal of `Client` from `UniqueClientList`.
 * Delete: removal of all lingering references that this `Client` has.

 The "Delete" operation should be invoked everytime you remove a `Client` from the `UniqueClientList` to ensure the correctness of the "reference state" of `Tag`.
-This is because removal of a `Client` from the `UniqueClientList` connotes a complete deletion of the `Client`, hence it is important to ensure that any lingering references including association with previously associated `Tag` objects are cut since the client are no longer "present".
+This is because removal of a `Client` from the `UniqueClientList` connotes that the `Client` is no longer present, hence it is important to ensure that any lingering references including association with any previously associated `Tag` objects are cut.

 --------------------------------------------------------------------------------------------------------------------